albanpuech/risky-biscuits-project/README.md

   <img src="https://raw.githubusercontent.com/albanpuech/risky-biscuits-project/master/assets/img/Mean%20overall%20rating%20for%20each%20beer%20of%20the%20top%205%20and%20each%20climate%20zone.png" width="1000" title="Distribution of the number of reviews for the beers having an average rating of more than 4">
 </p>

-We can run a chi-squared test to check if the difference in mean rating of each of the 5 most rated beer accross the climate zones is statistically significant.
+We can run a chi-squared test to check if the difference in mean rating of each of the 5 most rated beer across the climate zones is statistically significant.
 These are the results that we obtain:

 <div align="center">